sergio-hcsoft/fragile-1/README.md

 Fragile is a framework for developing algorithms inspired by the Fractal AI theory and testing them at scale.

+## Features

+- Provides classes and an API for easily developing planning algorithms
+- Provides an classes and an API for function optimization
+- Build in visuzalizations of the sampling process
+- Fully documented and tested
+- Support for parallelization and distributed search processes

 ## About FractalAI

 FractalAI is based on the framework of non-equilibrium thermodynamics, and It allows to derive new